 More healthy chicken recipes

-Are you also always looking for new tasty and healthy chicken recipes?
-Then look no further.
-We have a lot of healthy low-carb chicken recipes here on Diabetes Strong that I know you will love.
+Are you always looking for new tasty and healthy chicken recipes?
+We’ve got you covered!
+We have so many healthy low-carb chicken recipes here on Diabetes Strong that I know you will love.
 Here are some of my favorites:

-When you’ve tried this Instant Pot Chicken Chili, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this recipe, please don’t forget to let me know how you liked it and rate it in the comments below!

 Instant Pot Chicken Chili